Date: 16 March 2017. Sharing Plants.

 Coming soon: picking a boat when

-you're like me, i.e. older than dirt and not physically perfect
+i.e. older than dirt and not physically perfect

 Thank you for being a part of my